bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 #### Ethernet reconfiguration and physical disconnect handling
 The Seagate Central uses a proprietary and closed source tool called "networklan" to manage the Ethernet interface.
-Unfortunately this tool does not work seamlessly with the new kernel.
+Unfortunately, this tool does not work seamlessly with the new kernel.

 For example, while running the new kernel, when the Ethernet cable is physically disconnected from the unit the "networklan" tool doesn't properly recognize this event.
-Instead it will continue to act as if the Ethernet interface is still "up".
+Instead, the system will continue to act as if the Ethernet interface is still "up".
 After the unit is physically reconnected to the Ethernet LAN it will simply function as if nothing has happened.
 Normally this doesn't cause any problems.

 Another scenario where a problem may sometimes occur is if the IP address configuration of the unit is modified via the Web Management interface.